 The discussion meets either on Tuesday or Thursday, depending on your section number.
-During the discussion, you will be given a short quiz.
+During the discussion, you will be sorted into groups on zoom and given group work.
 The remainder of that time should be used to ask questions.
 Those questions may range from homework, concepts, lecture notes, etc. The discussion is your time to help clear up any concepts you might not understand.